metreeca/metreeca-core/docs/tutorials/publishing-ldp-apis.md

 You may try out the examples using your favorite API testing tool or working from the command line with toos like `curl` or `wget`.

+A Maven project with the code for the complete demo app is available on [GitHub](https://github.com/metreeca/demo): clone or [download](https://github.com/metreeca/demo/archive/master.zip) it to your workspace, open in your favorite IDE and launch a local instance of the server.
+If you are working with IntelliJ IDEA you may want to use the `Demo` pre-configured run configuration to deploy and update the local server instance.

 # Getting Started

 To get started, set up a Maven Java 1.8 project, importing the BOM module for Metreeca/Link: